nafasm/terraform_challenge/README.md

         6. assign a static public IP to "ec2_devops", and expose this public IP as terraform output

-terrafrom plan
+2 terrafrom plan

 ##############

-Terraform plan file has both the terraform plan and terraform apply output of the terraform configuration. ssh_screenshot.PNG
+Terraform plan file consists of both terraform plan and terraform apply outputs  of the above terraform configuration.

+3 ssh_screenshot.PNG

 ##################